How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 Relationships are hard enough, but it makes things harder when you add distance to the equation that makes any challenge.
-You’ll face as a couple that much harder.
-You’re also not getting most of the benefits of being a couple being in a relationship.
-Because you don’t have each other’s presence, you’re missing out on that physical connection.
+You’ll face it as a couple that much harder.
+You’re also not getting most of the benefits of being a couple in a relationship.
+You’re missing out on that physical connection because you don’t have each other’s presence.
 You’re missing out on being together and doing things together, which makes things much harder.

 So I will give you some fantastic tips to keep the spark alive and make your relationship last.
 Hopefully, you guys can be in the same place.